 Narrative level #1.)
 The song acts as a poetic representation of young Pink’s actual conception and birth in 1943.
 By this interpretation, the lyrics act as instructions for the soon-to-be-born child from an unspecified speaker – whether God, Pink’s parents, or Life itself.
 The message sets up the theme of expectation and disappointment, as already addressed in the film’s lyrical opening with “The Little Boy That Santa Claus Forgot.”
 The unborn child wanting to “go to the show” (a metaphor for life) expects to feel the warmth of love and acceptance from the world, but will most certainly be disappointed when that love eludes him, replaced by a world teeming with “cold eyes” and “disguise(s).”
 Although the song doesn’t introduce the metaphor of the Wall, it does prepare the child for a world of wall-like disguises that can only be torn down by “claw[ing],” implying that violence, not love, is the way of the world.
 In the film, this message of violence is heralded both by images of the concert-goers being beaten by the police cleverly cross-cut with grisly images of young adults of roughly the same age being shot and blown up on the battlefield.
 Similarly, the movie ingeniously alludes to little Pink’s conception with the images of the rushing mob at one of his future rock concerts.
 The countless young concert-goers bursting through the doors, hindered by obstacles like the police before reaching their destination – the coveted inner room of the concert house – perfectly parallels procreative sperm obstructed by the body’s natural defenses before reaching the egg.
 The title itself with that peculiar question mark also suggests the theme of conception, suggesting that a physical body has not been formed yet…that there is still potential either way towards birth or miscarriage.
 Pink’s birth is arranged as the Speaker yells for “lights,” “sound effects,” and “action,” further equating “the show” with life, much like Shakespeare’s Jaques in As You Like It comparing life to a play and every person an actor on the stage.
 On that same timeline, the final “Drop it on ’em!” and the airplane dropping a bomb introduces Pink’s birth as well as his first brick, the death of his father.

 Narrative level #2.)
-The song introduces us to adult Pink, "birthing" him, so to speak, into the narrative.
+The song introduces us to adult Pink, “birthing” him, so to speak, into the narrative.
 On this level, Pink is performing at one of his concerts, and is himself nearly encased by his wall.
-His sings to his audience, almost taunting them from behind his wall, behind his "disguise" and "cold eyes."
-In rhetorically asking "Is this not what you expected to see," he again sets up those same aforementioned themes of expectation and disappointment, and in a way blames them for the deluded person he's become.
-In an autobiographical sense, the Pink of this narrative level is much akin to the Roger Waters during the band's "In the Flesh" tour, personally guarded against those in the seats and nearly believing himself to be the demigod figure they want him to be.
+His sings to his audience, almost taunting them from behind his wall, behind his “disguise” and “cold eyes.”
+In rhetorically asking “Is this not what you expected to see,” he again sets up those same aforementioned themes of expectation and disappointment, and in a way blames them for the deluded person he’s become.
+In an autobiographical sense, the Pink of this narrative level is much akin to the Roger Waters during the band’s “In the Flesh” tour, personally guarded against those in the seats and nearly believing himself to be the demigod figure they want him to be.
 (More on this in a few paragraphs.)
-If one is inclined towards this narrative interpretation, then the Wall shares a literary characteristic common to most traditional epic works including Homer's Odyssey and Vergil's Aeneid - in media res, or starting "in the middle of things."
-This technique has been used for ages to immediately grab the audience's attention, forcing them to accept the current situation at face value before revealing the backstory via flashbacks.
-In this way we are introduced to Pink at his lowest before almost immediately glimpsing him at his most innocent, as alluded to in the baby's cries at the end of the song.
-This juxtaposition of jaded Pink and the cries of a newborn Pink not only creates an automatic tension between the polar opposites of personas but makes us, the audience, all the more eager to witness his downfall from "Baby Blue" to cynical, frightful dictator.
+If one is inclined towards this narrative interpretation, then the Wall shares a literary characteristic common to most traditional epic works including Homer’s Odyssey and Vergil’s Aeneid – in media res, or starting “in the middle of things.”
+This technique has been used for ages to immediately grab the audience’s attention, forcing them to accept the current situation at face value before revealing the backstory via flashbacks.
+In this way we are introduced to Pink at his lowest before almost immediately glimpsing him at his most innocent, as alluded to in the baby’s cries at the end of the song.
+This juxtaposition of jaded Pink and the cries of a newborn Pink not only creates a narrative tension between the polar opposite of personas, but makes us, the audience, all the more eager to find out just how he transformed from “Baby Blue” to cynical, frightful dictator before us.

 And yet out of the multiple planes of narrative and various thematic threads comes a single sound of hope, that of a new life being born.
 Yet leave it to Waters and company to let this hope be shortlived, for even as the child cries and breathes his first breath, we already know the weight of the mental bricks that loom like fate over this innocent child.
 We’ve heard the planes fly, listened to the bombs fall, seen the father die, watched as his hand slipped slowly from the telephone – that most symbolic of instruments of communication – as he was calling for help.
 (Not mere coincidence, either, considering that more than a few of Pink’s bricks were formed by a gross lack of communication on his part.)
 Like some Greek tragedy, the infant cries, the father dies, and we,the audience, knowing everything that Pink will become, take these disparate fragments and begin to piece together the Wall he is destined to build.